 Color measurements play an important role in many manufacturing areas and require the measurement of the finest color differences that cannot be reliably recognized by the human eye.

-The objective measurement of colors (colorimetry, colorimetry) is used to describe the color effect (chromaticity) of samples by means of objective numbers, i.e. independent of the subjective color impression of an observer.
+The objective measurement of colors (colorimetry) is used to describe the color effect (chromaticity) of samples by means of objective numbers, i.e. independent of the subjective color impression of an observer.

-Color control – even on inaccessible objects to be measured or those that are already integrated in the manufacturing process.
-We determine mobile, precise and reliable results in front of your eyes.
+Color control – even on inaccessible objects or those that are already integrated in the manufacturing process.
+We provide mobile, precise and reliable results right in front of your eyes.

 It provides numerical results based on internationally standardized standards.